 There is an undeniable gap, which the rapid development and scale-up of technology has but accentuated.
 The fact of the matter is that we do not know whether the technology being invented is serving the needs of those who have historically been most excluded from the conversation and the creation of tools.
 The first step to fill this gap is, quite simply, to ask women and girls.

-Women at the Table is designing a mixed-methods methodology through which we will chart the needs of women and girls, with a focus in the first stage on challenges and solutions identified by women community leaders and youth leaders living in informal urban settlements themselves.
+Women at the Table has designed a mixed-methods methodology through which we are charting the needs of women and girls, with a focus in the first pilots on challenges and solutions identified by women community leaders and youth leaders living in informal urban settlements.
 The questions will be gathered in an original, pre-vetted survey which loosely groups questions around a majority of the SDGs.

-The study will go beyond identifying women community leader solutions, to also seek the views of three other stakeholder groups on what they perceive to be the needs of women living within informal urban settlements.
-We will engage government officials, technologists, and international development partners, to ask them what they believe women need.
+The study whose most important component is identifying women community leader solutions to their own well known problems, goes beyond and also seeks the views of three other stakeholder groups on what they perceive to be the needs of women living within informal urban settlements.
+We engage government officials, technologists, and international development partners, to ask them what they believe women need.

 While the views of diverse stakeholders have been documented in various ways throughout the years, what has not been done is to bring these views together.
 The value in doing so is that we will, for the first time, have the ability to identify potential gaps and mismatches in what is affirmed as women’s needs by the women themselves with the beliefs and actions of outside experts seeking to serve those needs.
 It follows that, if there is a mismatch between reality and perception, we hold little chance of developing technologies that meet, solve, and eradicate needs and are actually useful in bringing us closer to agency and equality.

-The study will be undertaken first in two sites in Latin America: Erizo Juan Santa Maria, Costa Rica, an informal settlement on the edge of Alajuela with women and girls leaders in the settlement.
-This study is coordinated via our lead researcher from Chile but based in Geneva in conjunction with the university Tecnologico de Costa Rica who has longstanding ties to the settlement.
+The study will be undertaken first in two sites in Latin America: Erizo Juan Santamaria, Costa Rica, an informal settlement on the edge of Alajuela with women and girls leaders in the settlement.
+This study is led by Professor Jaime Gutiérrez Alfaro at the Laboratorio Experimental, Tecnológico de Costa Rica who has longstanding ties to the settlement.

-The second site will be in Jalisco, Mexico focussed on a coalition of local women workers in the tech maquila industry.
-This study will be coordinated with the university Tecnologico de Monterrey whose Professors are associated to the workers.
+The second site is in Jalisco, México focussed on a coalition of local women workers in the tech maquila industry.
+This study is coordinated with our Primary Investigator, Professor Paola Ricaurte Quijano, Tecnológico de Monterrey, and Berkman Klein Center for the Internet & Society Associate, who is associated to the workers.
 Both universities are positioned to collaborate on and develop prototypes when the stage of co-creation is reached.

 Once the needs of the women in the communities are articulated, and their solutions discussed we will embark on activating multidisciplinary teams of local + international social scientists + technologists to work collaboratively, with design justice principles, to co-create tech specifications or policy for the solutions identified by the women + girls of the community.